 - 1/8 teaspoon garlic powder

-- ¼ teaspoon ground cinnamon
+- ¼ teaspoon cinnamon powder

 - ¼ teaspoon sea salt

-- ¾ cup low-sodium chicken broth
+- ¾ cup low-sodium chicken stock

 - 1 medium sweet potato, chopped